What are feminized seeds?

 If you don’t understand what all the fuss is about when it comes to female cannabis plants and why everybody wants them rather than male cultivars, the answer is simple: only female cannabis strains, when unpollinated, develop so-called sinsemilla, which are the buds people love to smoke and turn into various concentrates and ointments.

 Why should you buy feminized cannabis seeds?

-While seeds that have been feminized tend to be more expensive than regular cannabis seeds, they’re just too convenient not to buy them.
+While seeds that have been feminized tend to be more expensive than regular marijuana seeds, they’re just too convenient not to buy them.
 First of all, they free the grower from the need to sex cannabis – a process that takes time and plenty of experience to perfect.
-If you buy feminized seeds, you don’t need to worry about male plants appearing in your garden and ruining your harvest.
+If you buy feminized seeds, you don’t need to worry about pollen-producing plan appearing in your garden and ruining your harvest.
 You can just sit back and relax!

-Despite the difference in price, buying feminized cannabis seeds will actually help you save money.
+Despite the difference in price, buying feminized marijuana seeds will actually help you save money.
 If you choose seeds that are feminized, you won’t have to buy ten or fifteen regular ones in the hopes that at least five of them will grow into females.
-Instead, just get yourself five feminized seeds and in return, you’ll have five perfect female plants.
+Instead, just get yourself five fem seeds and in return, you’ll have five perfect female plants.
 Simple weed math!

 Pros and cons of feminized seeds

 Despite providing mostly advantages to growers, feminized cannabis seeds have certain disadvantages as well.
 Let’s take a look at both the pros and cons of growing feminized cannabis seeds.